socialvibe/koupler/README.md

 Koupler
 =====================================

-This project provides TCP, HTTP, UDP and Pipe interaces for Amazon's Kinesis.
+The original project provides TCP, HTTP, UDP and Pipe interfaces for Amazon's Kinesis.
 Underneath the covers, it uses the [Kinesis Producer Library (KPL)](https://github.com/awslabs/amazon-kinesis-producer).
 The daemon listens on TCP/UDP/HTTP, or takes input from a pipe.
 Regardless of the mode, it handles the stream line-by-line, splitting the line based on the delimiter supplied, and then uses the specified field as the Kinesis partition key